altocodenl/tagaway/readme.md

    - Include price of PUT requests
    - Check new price of servers & price of large disk
    - Check balance between disk and RAM and compare to actual RAM usage
+- deploy to prod while there are processes going on!
+   - background processes: upload, import, geotagging switch, mp4 conversions
+   - incremental steps to solution:
+      - don't shut down if there's something going on
+      - shut down after all are done
+      - stop new ones
+      - save progress on what's already done
 - Investigate intermittent busboy error.

 - Submissions